Digest (Roman law)

 The Digest (Digesta), also known as the Pandects (Pandectae; Πανδέκται, Pandéktai, "All-Containing"), was a compendium or digest of juristic writings on Roman law compiled by order of the Byzantine emperor Justinian I in 530–533 AD.
-It is divided into 50 books.
+It comprises 50 books.

-The Digest was part of a reduction and codification of all Roman laws up to that time, which later came to be known as the Corpus Juris Civilis (lit.
-'Body of Civil Law').
-The other two parts were a collection of statutes, the Codex (Code), which survives in a second edition, and an introductory textbook, the Institutes; all three parts were given force of law.
-The set was intended to be complete, but Justinian passed further legislation, which was later collected separately as the Novellae Constitutiones (New Laws or, conventionally, the "Novels").
+The Digest formed one part of Justinian's reduction and codification of all Roman laws up to his time.
+The other two parts were a collection of statutes, the Codex (Code), which survives in a second edition of 534;

+and an introductory textbook, the Institutes – Justinian gave all three parts the force of law; in the 16th century the whole work came to be known as the Corpus Juris Civilis (lit.
+'Body of Civil Law'.
+(Note: To distinguish it from the Corpus Juris Canonici – the "Body of Canon Law".)

+The set was intended to be complete, but Justinian passed further legislation, later collected separately as the Novellae Constitutiones (New Laws or, conventionally, the Novels).

 History

 The original Codex Justinianus was promulgated in April of 529 by the C. "Summa".
 This made it the only source of imperial law, and repealed all earlier codifications.
 However, it permitted reference to ancient jurists whose writings had been regarded as authoritative.
 Under Theodosus II's Law of Citations, the writings of Papinian, Paulus, Ulpian, Modestinus, and Gaius were made the primary juristic authorities who could be cited in court.
 Others cited by them also could be referred to, but their views had to be "informed by a comparison of manuscripts".

 The principal surviving manuscript is the Littera Florentina of the late sixth or early seventh century.
 In the Middle Ages, the Digest was divided into three parts, and most of the manuscripts contain only one of these parts.
 The entire Digest was first translated into English in 1985 by the Scottish legal scholar Alan Watson.

 The Digest was discovered in Amalfi in 1135, prompting a revival of learning of Roman law throughout Europe.
 Other sources claim it was discovered in 1070 and formed a major impetus for the founding of the first university in Europe, the University of Bologna (1088).